lewislwood/wordpress-developer-docker/README.md

 Easy WordPress development with Docker and Docker Compose..
 This include a plugin boilerPlate Plugin & Theme.
-Also the the site and databases are persistant.
+Also the the site and databases are persistant

 With this project you can quickly run the following:
 Wordpress, WPCli, PHPMyAdmin or Admininer.